 A constant sense of hopelessness and despair is a sign you may have major depression, also known as clinical depression.
 It may be difficult to work, study, sleep, eat, and enjoy friends and activities.
 Common symptoms include fatigue or loss of energy almost every day, feelings of worthlessness or guilt almost every day, impaired concentration, indecisiveness, insomnia or hypersomnia (excessive sleeping) almost every day.

 Migraine headaches affect many men and women globally.
-Generally, people who experience migraines can recognize warning sides and “triggers” or at times, an aura signaling a migraine is coming soon.
+Generally, people who experience migraines can recognize warning signs and “triggers” or at times, an aura signaling a migraine is coming soon.
 When a migraine takes effect it can be recognized by a throbbing sensation, a moderate/severe pain intensity, a sensitivity to light and noise accompanied by possible nausea and may last anywhere from a few hours to days.

 If you’ve been treated for depression but your symptoms haven’t improved, you may have treatment-resistant depression.
 Taking an antidepressant or going to psychological counseling (psychotherapy) eases depression symptoms for most people.
 But with treatment-resistant depression, standard treatments aren’t enough.
 They may not help much at all, or your symptoms may improve only to keep coming back.
 Treatment-resistant depression symptoms can range from mild to severe and may require trying a number of approaches to identify what helps.